 - Zoom Feature: Depending on the model of camera you have, this allows 2X, 4X or greater magnification for up-close shots of game.

-- External Battery Jack: Game cameras usually are powered by standard or rechargeable 9-volt, AA, C or D batteries.
+- External Battery Pack: Game cameras usually are powered by standard or rechargeable 9-volt, AA, C or D batteries.
 If you can't make timely visits to your camera, however, you want to make sure you don't lose battery power between trips.
 Cameras with an external battery jack can be hooked up to 12-volt batteries for almost unlimited field life.
-Add a solar charger like the Moultrie Power Panel and they can run indefinitely.
+Add a solar charger like the HME Trail Camera 12V/Solar Auxiliary Power Pack and they can run indefinitely.

 - Security Features: Game cameras are subject to being stolen or damaged by animals like bears.
 For this reason, many security features now are incorporated into the designs (camo finish, padlock tabs, password protection, etc.) or are available as accessories (locking bars/brackets, cable locks, security boxes, etc.).

 - Wireless Capability: If you don't mind paying the extra cost, you can purchase a wireless camera or an accessory that works with certain cameras that will transmit images to your personal computer or the Internet for off-site viewing.
 These eliminate the need to travel to or through your hunting area to retrieve camera images, creating less disturbance and saving time and money.
 SpyPoint CELL-LINK Universal Cellular Adapter, for example, will convert your non-cellular trail camera with a standard SD card slot into a wireless, cell-enabled camera.
 The CELL-LINK uses your camera's SD card slot to access the images, and wirelessly sends them to the Spypoint smartphone app, allowing you to view images and videos from virtually anywhere!